tdwg/ac/README.md

 ## Participating in the Maintenance Group

 If you would like to participate in this group, contact the convener or one of the core members.

 To participate in the communication system of the group, "watch" the group's [Issues tracker](https://github.com/tdwg/ac/issues).
 This issues tracker is the mechanism for suggesting specific changes to the standard as well as to raise issues for discussion by the group.

+### Maintenance Group Meetings

+The Maintenance Group meets via Zoom, usually at 17:00 UTC, on the third Wednesday of the month.
+These meetings are open to anyone interested in joining; please contact the convenor for the Zoom link.
+[Next meeting agenda](https://github.com/tdwg/ac/issues?q=is%3Aissue+is%3Aopen+label%3A%22next+meeting+agenda%22).

 ## Policies